 Once a motorboat with a Salvage brand Certificate of Title has been repaired, a new title can be issued.
 The new title is required to have the words “Previously Salvaged” branded on the face under the designation, Legends.
 All brands must be carried forward on any titles issued thereafter.

-A Salvage brand Certificate of Title is obtained by submitting the Certificate of Title and a properly completed Application for Certificate of Title to any designated County Official (refer to the County Officials Listing for contact information).
+A Salvage brand Certificate of Title is obtained by submitting the Certificate of Title and a properly completed Application for Certificate of Title to any County Treasurer (refer to the County Treasurer Listing for contact information).

 The fee for a Salvage branded Certificate of Title is $10.00.
-Please contact the designated County Official where the application for title is submitted for information regarding acceptable methods of payment.
+Please contact the County Treasurer where the application for title is submitted for information regarding acceptable methods of payment.

 Questions regarding Salvage Certificates of Title for Motorboats may be addressed by email or by phone at (402) 471-3918.